AdamC YouTuber shows his Personal car of - Dax Tojeiro - AC Cobra replica

 I have always been a little too obsessed with cars, that crazy car-crazed kid at school.
 So I was always going to spend my life around cars.
-I enjoy cars as pieces of art.
+I enjoy cars as pieces of art, you can find me on my YouTube Channel where I go into great detail on all things car-related.

 To Buy Our Printed Magazine Check out AMAZON and our MERCH STORE